adamgweeks/Isilon-PowerScale-capacity-calculator/Readme.md

 * What is the protection type?
 (2x,3x,4x,5x,6x,7x,8x,n+1,n+2,n+3,n+4,n+2:1,n+3:1,n+4:1,n+3:11,n+4:2)
 * What is the size of the node pool? (group of identical nodes)
 * how big is each individual file?
+* How many files/directories are there? (each needs metadata)

 Because the files are processed individually we'd need to use this information to calculate the resulting size of each file.

 This script simply needs to be run on the host that can see the data to be migrated.
-You supply it with the details needed to calculate the eventual capacity and it will run through each file and calculate the resulting Isilon capacity.
+You supply it with the details needed to calculate the eventual capacity and it will run through each file and calculate the resulting Isilon capacity (including metadata).

 ## Usage: